StephenGriffies/StephenGriffies.github.io/_pages/projects.md

 href="https://soccom.princeton.edu/team/sarmiento"> Prof. Jorge
 Sarmiento.</a> It then led to my becoming a collaborating PI for the
 <a href="https://soccom.princeton.edu/">SOCCOM project (Southern Ocean
-Carbon + Climate Observations and Modeling),</a> with SOCCOM greatly expanding our capabilities at both observing and modeling the Southern Ocean.
+Carbon Observations and Modeling),</a> with SOCCOM greatly expanding our capabilities at both observing and modeling the Southern Ocean.

 </p>